FREQUENTLY ASKED QUESTIONS ABOUT FAGRADALSFJALL HIKE

 How long will the tour last?

-The tour can be between three and half hours, to five hours.
+The tour can be between three to five hours.
 This will be based on your pace, time on sight, and the type of hike we do.
 It's also based on the lava flow per day and the weather conditions.

 Do you cancel the tour based on the weather?